deanishe/alfred-workflow/docs/tutorial_2.rst

 A Script Filter is designed to be called constantly by Alfred and return results.
 This time, we just want to get some data, so we'll use a **Keyword** input instead.

-Go back to your Workflow in Alfred's Preferences and add a **Keyword** input:
+Go back to your workflow in Alfred's Preferences and add a **Keyword** input:

 .. image:: _static/screen16_keyword.png